lavron/neopixel-uanimate/README.md

 ### Custom animations

-You can extend the controler wit hown animations.
+You can extend the controler with own animations.
+Defined 'frame()' method should accept 'offset' argument (between 0 and 1), and set color for every self.leds[el].

 Be sure to pass strip length and loop duration in ms.

 ```python
 class FillAnimation(NeopixelAnimate):